shanemeister/genai-agent-core/README.md

 > ✅ Designed for technical interviews, enterprise search, or AI assistant prototyping — fully offline-capable and extensible.

 🚉 Platform: This system is built on a local machine to avoid cloud compute costs.
-However, it can be easily transforted to any cloud such as AWS, GCP, or Azure.
+However, it can be easily transported to any cloud such as AWS, GCP, or Azure.
 To run locally requires a rather beefy workstation/server.
 I developed it using a system with the following specs:

 * CPU: Threadripper 64 Core, 128 Threads
 * Memory: 512 GB DDR5